Harsh Thaker: Career

 Thaker represented Canada at the 2016 Under-19 Cricket World Cup in Bangladesh.

 He made his List A debut for Canada in the 2018–19 Regional Super50 tournament on 3 October 2018.
 Prior to his List A debut, he was named in Canada's squad for the 2016 Under-19 Cricket World Cup.
 In June 2019, he was selected to play for the Vancouver Knights franchise team in the 2019 Global T20 Canada tournament.

 In August 2019, He was named in Canada's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament.
 He made his Twenty20 International (T20I) debut for Canada against the United States on 25 August 2019.
 In September 2019, he was named in Canada's squad for the 2019 Malaysia Cricket World Cup Challenge League A tournament.
 The following month, he was named in Canada's squad for the 2019–20 Regional Super50 tournament in the West Indies.

 In October 2021, He was named in Canada's squad for the 2021 ICC Men's T20 World Cup Americas Qualifier tournament in Antigua.
 In February 2022, he was named in Canada's squad for the 2022 ICC Men's T20 World Cup Global Qualifier A tournament in Oman.

 In March 2023, He was named in Canada's squad for the 2023 Cricket World Cup Qualifier Play-off.
 He made his One Day International (ODI) debut on 27 March 2023, for Canada, against Jersey in that tournament.

 In May 2024, he was named in Canada’s squad for the 2024 ICC Men's T20 World Cup tournament.

+In June 2025, Thaker scored a half-century in just 16 balls during a T20 World Cup Americas Qualifier match against Cayman Islands, setting the record for the fastest half-century for Canada in international cricket.
+The record, however, was broken by Yuvraj Samra in less than a week from after Thaker achieved his feat.